jmacthefatcat/cook-book/recipes/_sauces/ranch.md

 picture: ranch-dressing
 ingredients:
 - 1/4 cup Mayo
-- 1/4 cup Buttermilk
+- 2 tbsp Buttermilk
-- 2 tbsp Sour Cream
+- 2 tbsp Greek Yogurt
-- 1 1/2 tsp Vinegar or White Wine Vinegar
+- 1 tsp Vinegar or Lemon Juice
 - 2 tbsp Fresh Minced Dill
 - 1/4 tsp Onion powder
 - 1/4 tsp Garlic powder
 - 1/4 tsp Salt
 - 1/4 tsp Pepper
-- 1/2 tsp Worcestershire
 steps:
 - Mix all of your ingredients in a bowl, done.
 ---

-Currently experimenting with Greek Yogurt
+Start with 2 tbsps of Dill then add more to taste, but keep the other spices dialed back.